 Funds that Double the Dow

 When mutual funds want to outperform the Dow, they must invest in a special way.
 The DJIA is "weighted."
 That means some stocks count more than others when figuring the average performance.
 You don't have to worry about the complicated formulas for this weighting.
 Just realize that funds that try to perform twice as well as the Dow invest in a way that emphasizes the weighting even more than the index itself does.
 They invest more in the heavier-weighted stocks and less in the others.
-Funds that try to outperform the Dow include the Rydex Dynamic Dow (symbol: RYCYX) and the Pro Funds Ultra Dow (UPDIX).
 Keep in mind that a fund that tries to outperform the Dow by doing twice as well can also go down twice as far when the Dow drops.

 Tracking the Dow

 It's less risky to merely keep up with the Dow instead of trying to outperform it, because the fund won't have to invest as much in the heavily weighted stocks.
 To track the Dow as of the date of publication you must step outside of mutual funds just slightly to exchange-traded funds, because no current mutual fund tracks this index.
-ETFs are very similar to0 mutual funds, except you can trade them on the stock exchange just like stocks.
-ETFs that track the Dow include the SPDR Dow Jones Industrial Average ETF (DIA) and the iShares Dow Jones Select Dividend (DVY).
-The "DVY" is short for dividends, so this fund pays more attention to Dow stocks that pay dividends, whereas Diamonds, so-called because of the symbol "DIA," invest in all of the Dow with the same weighting as the index.
+ETFs are very similar to mutual funds, except you can trade them on the stock exchange just like stocks.
+ETFs that track the Dow include the ProShares Ultra Dow30.

 Shorting the Dow

 There's a concept called "shorting."
 This means investing in such a way that if stocks go down, you make money.
 The way you do it with an individual stock is a little complicated, but you can get around that by purchasing a mutual fund that does it for you.
-Mutual funds that short the Dow include the Rydex Inverse Dynamic Dow (RYCZX) and the Pro Funds Ultra Dow 30 (UWPIX).
-Each of these funds is invested in such a way that if, for example, the Dow drops by 20 percent, your investment will go up by 40 percent.
+Mutual funds that short the Dow include the Rydex Inverse.
+These funds are invested in such a way that if, for example, the Dow drops by 20 percent, your investment will go up by 40 percent.

 Changes in the Dow